Male breast cancer

-Start by seeing your family doctor or a general practitioner if you notice any unusual signs or symptoms that worry you.
+Start by seeing your family doctor if you notice any unusual signs or symptoms that worry you.
 If your doctor thinks you may have breast cancer, you may be referred to a doctor who specializes in treating cancer (oncologist).

 What you can do

 - Be aware of any pre-appointment restrictions, such as not eating solid food for a period of time before your appointment.

 - Write down your symptoms, including any that may seem unrelated to the reason why you scheduled the appointment.

 - Write down your key medical information, including other conditions.